elcaiseri/Heart-Disease-Classification/Readme.md

 <center><h3 style='color:red'>Heart Disease - Classifications</h3></center><hr>

-The project involves some EDA && visualizations and predict whether the presence of heart disease in the patient using several machine learning algorithms.
+**Motivation:** This project involves some EDA && visualizations and predict whether the presence of heart disease in the patient using several machine learning algorithms.

 **Table:**
 1. **Introduction**